 - At no time will field crews have to enter your residence.
 However, should a smoke source be visible on your property, the field crews will likely need to enter the property to investigate and log the source.

 - The smoke is NON TOXIC, LEAVES NO RESIDUE, AND CREATES NO FIRE HAZARD.
 The smoke, which is 50% atmospheric moisture, has a slight odor similar to burning paper and may cause minor throat irritation if inhaled.
 However, persons with respiratory conditions such as asthma, bronchitis or emphysema should be careful when exposed to smoke of any kind.
-Should you have any health concerns, please feel free to call the Utilities Department at 355-8365.
+Should you have any health concerns, please feel free to call the City's Environmental and Water Resources Department at 355-8365.
 Click here to view the MSDS ( Material Safety Data Sheet) for smoke candles.

 - Your presence is not required during the tests, and all public safety authorities have been notified of this event.
 We would appreciate it if you would mention this notice to your neighbors in case they have not received a notice.

-- If you or anyone you know lives in the test area and are concerned about the possibility of smoke entering your property, or should you have any questions concerning this study, please contact the Utilities Department at 355-8365.
+- If you or anyone you know lives in the test area and are concerned about the possibility of smoke entering your property, or should you have any questions concerning this study, please contact the City at 355-8365.